PaulSwarthout/pasChildThemes/readme.txt

 		In a future release, there will be a lock feature on the options page to prevent accidental overwrites of the screenshot file.
 Also, in a future release, there will be the ability to select an existing graphic and crop it as necessary, instead of generating one.

 	- *Child Themes Helper access*
 		The Child Themes Helper is accessed from the WordPress dashboard under the heading "Child Themes Helper".
-It is located immediately below the *Appearance* Dashboard menu item.
+The menu item may be found immediately below the *Appearance* Dashboard menu item.

 	- *Platform Support*
 		The Child Themes Helper plugin has been tested with both WordPress running on a Windows server and with WordPress running on a Linux server.
 Development is done on a Windows platform.
 If you find any compatibility issues with Linux, please let me know.

-	- *Child Themes Helper plugin code*
+	- *Child Themes Helper on GitHub*
 		The GitHub repository for this plugin can be found [here](https://github.com/PaulSwarthout/pasChildThemes).
+Stable versions are usually found on the WordPress SVN repository.
+Intermediate versions are often found on GitHub.

 	- *Development versions*
-		Versions 1\.1\.3 and 1\.0 are available for download and install.
+		Versions 1\.2, 1\.1\.3 and 1\.0 are available for download and install.

+	- *Known Bug*
+		Although the Child Themes Helper plugin is mostly responsive, the Edit File functionality doesn't work very well on small screens.
+But does anybody actually modify themes on smartphones and tablets?
+(Please say 'No').

+	- *Future Thoughts*
+		When I created this plugin, I created it for how I worked -- on a development website on a development server.
+As such, all of the functionality of this plugin shines when the child theme is the Active theme.
+Recently, I discovered that, that might not be an accurate statement for everybody else.
+So, the next release -- version 1.4 -- will let the Child Themes Helper work on any child theme, whether it's active or not.

 == Installation ==